krjoha/ai-lab-mlops/README.md

 Start Airflow server (separate terminal).
 Airflow UI: http://localhost:8080

-You can find the user name and password printed in the beginning of the log entries/terminal.
+You can find the user name and password printed in the beginning of the log entries/terminal, or the file `airflow/simple_auth_manager_passwords.json.generated`

 ```bash
 bash start_airflow.sh